Image: Rahwitiroa Photography | ©

 Our work toward Predator Free 2050

-Our funded work includes supporting communities, enabling science and innovation, national predator control to protect native species and large-scale eradication projects.
+Our work includes supporting communities, enabling science and innovation, national predator control to protect native species and large-scale eradication projects.

 All the work we invest in is guided by the Predator Free 2050 Strategy.

-The support and commitment from tangata whenua, individuals and communities across Aotearoa is key to achieving Predator Free 2050.
+Support from tangata whenua, individuals and communities across Aotearoa is key to achieving Predator Free 2050.
 It is a collective effort and everyone has a role to play.

-The programme invests in people through our ‘Mobilise for action’ focus area.
+We invest in people through our ‘Mobilise for action’ focus area.
 Our work aims to:

 Examples of work we support